ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 We recommend the following best practices:

 1. Provision your {{site.data.keyword.vmware-service_short}} instance in the same region as the existing {{site.data.keyword.vm-shared}} instance.
-2. Create your network or networks in {{site.data.keyword.vcf-aas}}: segments, networks, firewall rules, NAT, and so on.
+2. Create your network or networks in {{site.data.keyword.vcf-aas}}: segments, networks, firewall rules, and NAT.
 For more information, see [Technical considerations about migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared-vmwaas-migration).
 3. (Optional) If you are planning to use {{site.data.keyword.tg_full}} to connect to other resources, configure interconnectivity.

    If you are planning to keep the existing subnets, do not advertise these routes through {{site.data.keyword.tg_short}} until the VMs are migrated.